 Before attempting to install LinSig please ensure you are logged into Windows as an administrator.
 Sometimes Antivirus Software may also interfere with installation in which case it should be temporarily disabled until installation is complete.
 This may require assistance or permission from your IT department.

-LinSig can be installed either by downloading an installation package from our web site or from CD.
+LinSig is installed by downloading an installation package from our web site.

 A.3.1.
-Installing LinSig 3 from a Downloaded Installation Package
+Installing LinSig 3

 An installation package for LinSig can be downloaded from our web site www.jctconsultancy.co.uk.